Sweet Lucy – Cass McCombs & Steve Gunn

 Snockument - Digitally Re-Assorted

-A digital version, featuring songs that missed the vinyl cut, alongside many of the tracks that feature on the vinyl LP, is scheduled for release in late-2021.
+A digital version, featuring songs that missed the vinyl cut, alongside many of the tracks that appear on the vinyl LP, is also available: Snockument CD.

 Cass McCombs & Steve Gunn (Sweet Lucy)